fanpu/website/_pages/courses.md

 - &#10084;&#65039; 36-709 &nbsp; **Advanced Statistical Theory I**, [Matey Neykov](https://mateyneykov.com/)
   {: .course-item #course36709 }

+  This course largely follows [High-Dimensional Statistics: A Non-Asymptotic Viewpoint](https://www.cambridge.org/core/books/highdimensional-statistics/8A91ECEEC38F46DAB53E9FF8757C7A4E) by [Wainwright](https://people.eecs.berkeley.edu/~wainwrig/), with the last portion branching off towards topics in the professor's own research interests.
+  This is a core course in theoretical statistics that all stats Ph.D students must take, and most students in the course came from this demographic.
+The focus of the course is on high-dimensional statistical models, and non-parametric statistical models.

+  There were 4 homeworks, with around 2-3 weeks between each one.
+They are all proof-based questions, with many of them coming from Wainwright's book.
+I found the homeworks quite challenging, and had to collaborate with a few stats Ph.D students to get through some of them (thank you for introducing me to the stats Ph.D. lounge!).
+There were some tools required for solving some of the problems that I have never seen or had to use before in any of my previous CS or math classes, but which may (?) be standard fare in statistical literature, that may have contributed to my difficulty.
+  Fortunately, I still managed to solve *almost* all the homework problems.

+  Each student also had to scribe a lecture, which is then posted on Canvas as reference for all other students.
+There is also a project on deeply understanding a recent advanced theoretical paper in statistics or machine learning, which involves both a paper writeup and a presentation of its contents to the class.
+  Thankfully there are no exams.

+  Topics covered included concentration inequalities (sub-Gaussian, sub-exponential random variables), maximal inequalities, bounded differences, covering and packing, Gaussian and Rademacher complexity, chaining and Dudley's entropy integral bound, comparison inequalities (Slepian and Sudakov-Fernique) and lower bounds, high-dimensional and sparse PCA, Davis-Kahan theorem, LASSO in relation to prediction/support recovery/debiasing, covariance matrix estimation, non-parametric least squares, minimax lower bounds (Le Cam's method and Fano's method), Gaussian sequence model minimax rates.

+  Overall I really enjoyed this class as it introduced me to many concepts in modern statistical analysis, which is really helpful in understanding statistical machine learning papers.

 - 36-708 &nbsp; **[The ABCDE of Statistical Methods in Machine Learning](https://36708.github.io/)**, [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/)
   {: .course-item #course36708 }